This post may contain affiliate links. Please read our disclosure policy.

 Honey Browned Butter

-• 10 oz unsalted butter
+• 10 oz unsalted butter, room-temperature

 • 3 tbsp honey